Klnder/Final-Project/client/README.md

 ## Website

-You can find the live client at this address:
+You can find the live client at this address: [Trip Planner](https://final-project-jeremy.netlify.app/)

 ## How to launch it ?